Sparky1313/ROS_Research/README.md

 ![RViz Robot Pose Initialized Image](/README_Photos/RViz_Nav_Goal_Sent.png)

-When you are done just ^C in the terminal and the program will end.
+When you are done, just ^C in the terminal and the program will end.

 **Be careful with listener.py!!!
 Whenever you start listener.py, it clears out the old coordinates in [patrol_waypoints.txt](/src/patrolling/src/patrol_waypoints.txt).
 Be sure to save a copy of the waypoints if you want them later.*